-You'll need to copy two parts of your code: the part at the beginning where you made the item, and the part in your loopItem function, where you looped the item back to the top of the screen.
+You'll need to copy two parts of your code: the part at the beginning where you made the item, and the part in your looptem function, where you looped the item back to the top of the screen.

 - Copy the code you used to create the first item sprite (createSprite, setAnimation, and velocityY), and paste it directly beneath the original code. - Change the names of the sprite in the new lines.
-For example, if you named your original sprite "star", you could name this one "star2".
+For example, if you named your original sprite "star", you could name this one "star2" - Inside your loopItems function, copy the if statement, then paste it directly underneath the original code, inside the function - Change the sprite name in the new lines of code. - Run your code to test it.